 It is important to know the risk group in order to plan treatment.
 Children with high-risk or very high–risk ALL usually receive more anticancer drugs and/or higher doses of anticancer drugs than children with standard-risk ALL.

-The way the chemotherapy is given depends on the child's risk group.
+The way the chemotherapy is given depends on your child's risk group.
 Children with high-risk ALL receive more anticancer drugs and higher doses of anticancer drugs than children with standard-risk ALL.
 Intrathecal chemotherapy is used to treat childhood ALL that has spread, or may spread, to the brain and spinal cord.

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
-External radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Childhood ALL is treated with external beam radiation therapy.
+This type of therapy uses a machine outside the body to send radiation toward the area of the body with cancer.
+Radiation therapy may be given alone or with other treatments.

 External radiation therapy may be used to treat childhood ALL that has spread, or may spread, to the brain, spinal cord, or testicles.
 It may also be used to prepare the bone marrow for a stem cell transplant.